 Continuing Fellowship Awards

 The MSU Graduate School, the College of Education, the College of Natural Science, and external agencies all offer various forms of support for graduate students.

 The college funds about a dozen doctoral students during the summer, providing $6,000 to support their research and scholarly development.

 Dissertation Completion Fellowships

 The Graduate School provides a $6,000 fellowship that allows students to devote considerable time to completing their dissertations.

 Travel/Professional Development Fellowships

 Doctoral students may request support for travel to national or international conferences in which they present the results of scholarly research.
-Such funds are available mostly from the Math Ed Travel Fund but there also is funding available for one-time support from the Graduate School and from the Council of Graduate Students (COGS).
+Such funds are available mostly from the Mathematics Education Graduate Program (see Forms on Current Student site), but there also is funding available for one-time support from the Graduate School and from the Council of Graduate Students (COGS).
 There is also an international study abroad fellowship for doctoral students, to help future researchers develop global perspective on educational policies and practices.
 Visit http://globalfellowship.educ.msu.edu/ for more information.

 These small fellowships are designed to support auxiliary expenses directly related to students’ research activies.
 Provided by the Graduate School, Colleges and unit, such fellowships help fund, for example, students’ travel to a remote research location and/or purchase research-related equipment.
 Applications for these competitive fellowships are submitted early in the spring semester.